cdklabs/cdk-proserve-lib/API.md

 When provided, the bucket will use SSE-KMS encryption with the specified key.
 If not provided, the bucket will use SSE-S3 encryption (AES-256).

-Note: While AWS documentation states that server access log destination buckets can only use SSE-S3 for default bucket encryption, customer-provided KMS keys can be used for additional encryption layers.

 ---